 ABBA jokes aside, Nunavut is an expensive place to visit.
 Lucky for you, I’ve written a comprehensive article on How to Visit Nunavut on the Cheap.
 In the post, I explain how to get inexpensive flights ($230 rather than $1200), how to save money on food and accommodation, and where to visit within Nunavut.

 Here are some additional resources I’ve written to help you plan your trip to Nunavut.
 You can also check out Destination Nunavut for more information.

 - Snowmobiling, Kayaking & More: 10 Incredible Things to Do in Nunavut

 - Interesting Facts About Nunavut, Canada’s Quirkiest Territory

 - How to Visit Nunavut on the Cheap

 What are you waiting for?

 If you’ve made it to this underrated territory of ours, I’d love to hear your experiences with it.
 How did you fly there, and what were your favourite things to do?
-If it’s still on your bucket list, reach out if you have questions – I’m always happy to talk about this spectacular place and help you visit Nunavut yourself!
+If it’s still on your bucket list, reach out if you have questions – I’m always happy to talk about this spectacular place and help you to travel to Nunavut yourself!